NiekBeijloos/Compilation-process/README.md

 # Compilation-process
-I created this schematic to provide a simple, abstract overview of the different compilation steps for a C/C++ program.
+I created this schematic to provide a simple, abstract overview of the different compilation steps for a C/C++ programs.